Tuition and Fees Financial Policies

 • No adjustment if withdrawal occurs thereafter.

-• 100% of total tuition charged if withdrawal from the summer semester occurs by the last day to register for that semester.
+• 100% of total tuition charged if withdrawal from the term occurs by the last day to register for that term.

-• 80% of total tuition charged if withdrawal from the summer semester occurs within one (1) day after the close of the registration period for that semester.
+• 80% of total tuition charged if withdrawal from a term occurs within one (1) day after the close of registration period for that term.

-• 50% of total tuition charged if withdrawal from the summer semester occurs within two (2) days after the close of registration.
+• 50% of total tuition charged if withdrawal from term occurs within two (2) days after the close of registration.

 • No adjustment if withdrawal occurs thereafter.

-Note: Withdrawal refers to ending enrollment in all classes at JSU for the semester.
+Note: Withdrawal refers to ending enrollment in all classes at JSU for the semester term.

-Students who withdraw while on financial aid may have to repay all or a portion of the amount of aid received and may owe the university money.
+Students who withdraw while on financial aid may have to repay any or all aid received and may owe the university money.
 Please check with the Financial Aid Office or the Office of Student Accounts for more details.
-If you live in university housing, please contact the Office of Housing Operations and Residence Life for the housing refund policy.
+If you live in university housing, please contact the Offices of Housing Operations and Residence Life for the housing refund policy.

 • 100% of total tuition charged for the dropped course if the drop occurs by the last day to register.

-• No refund for dropping of a course after the last day to register for the semester.
+• No refund for dropping of a course after the last day to register for the semester or term.

-Note: Drop refers to dropping one or more courses while still being enrolled in any other course(s) for the semester.
+Note: Drop refers to dropping one or more courses while still being enrolled in any other course(s) for the semester/part of terms in fall and spring/summer term.

 Fee Refunds or Charge Adjustments